Professor teaching a class at the Sede Prim.

 Culture

-- 2374 Spanish Art 20th Century (Gallego): This course provides a look at Spanish art in the 20th century through museums in Madrid.
-As part of the course students will take part in frequent visits to museums both with the class and independently.
+• 2374 Tradition & Avant-Garde in European and Spanish Art (Gallego): This course provides a look at modern art in the 20th century with an emphasis on Spanish artists.
+As part of the course students will take part in regular visits to art museums in Madrid both with the class and independently.

 Schedules

 Course registration at the Sede Prim will open approximately one month prior to the start of the term.
-Sede Prim courses will be open to a maximum of 16 students each.
 Those of you enrolled at a local university (UAM or Carlos III) will register for those university courses separately.

 You will be placed in one of the language courses upon arrival—please do not register for a language class now.